istio/istio.io/_docs/setup/kubernetes/automatic-sidecar-inject.md

 ### Minikube

+Create a cluster with DynamicAdmissionControl enabled on Minikube:

-Minikube version >= v0.22.1 is required for proper certificate configuration for GenericAdmissionWebhook feature.
+Minikube version v0.22.1 or later is required for proper certificate configuration for GenericAdmissionWebhook feature.
 Get the latest version from https://github.com/kubernetes/minikube/releases.